aiforged/docs/docs/index.md

 ## Release notes & versioning

 We regularly ship improvements to services, utilities, and developer APIs.
-Track changes and upgrade guidance in Release Notes (if included in your deployment).
+Track changes and upgrade guidance in [Release Notes](release-notes.md).
 For major changes, we maintain backward compatibility or provide clear migration paths through configuration and enums with explicit numeric values.